vinothkumarpy/E-Commerroduct-Delivery-Prediction/README.md

 # Project Overview:
 The aim of this project is to predict whether products from an international e-commerce company will reach customers on time or not.
 Additionally, the project analyzes various factors influencing product delivery and studies customer behavior.
 The company primarily sells electronic products.

+Data Dictionary:
+The dataset used for model building contains 10,999 observations of 12 variables, including:

+# Variable	Description
+ID	: ID Number of Customers

+Warehouse_block :	The Company's Warehouse block (A, B, C, D, E)

+Mode_of_Shipment:	The mode of shipment (Ship, Flight, Road)

+Customer_care_calls:	Number of calls made for shipment inquiries

+Customer_rating:	Customer rating (1 - Lowest, 5 - Highest)

+Cost_of_the_Product:	Cost of the product in US Dollars

+Prior_purchases:	Number of prior purchases

+Product_importance :	Product importance categorization (low, medium, high)

+Gender:	Gender of customers (Male, Female)

+Discount_offered: Discount offered on specific products

+Weight_in_gms :	Weight of the product in grams

+Reached.on.Time_Y.N	Target variable (1 - Product did not reach on time, 0 - Product reached on time)

 # Conclusion:
 The project aimed to predict product delivery timeliness while examining factors affecting delivery and customer behavior.
 Exploratory data analysis revealed that product weight and cost significantly impact delivery.
 Products weighing between 2500 - 3500 grams and costing less than $250 had a higher likelihood of timely delivery.
 Most products were shipped from Warehouse F via ship, suggesting its proximity to a seaport.